 Pediatric Trainee Research Night

 PFC hosts the annual Department of Pediatrics Trainee Research Night, a poster and oral presentation session to showcase our pediatric trainees’ scholarly work.
 Senior fellows are required to present, and all other fellows, residents, and medical students are encouraged to present their completed or in-progress pediatrics research.

 To recognize the exemplary work and qualities of our pediatric fellows, the following are awarded annually to a fellow selected through a faculty or peer voting process:

-- Robert C Neerhout Fellow Award: recognizes all-around excellence in teaching, patient care, research, and collegiality
+- Robert C. Neerhout Fellow Award: recognizes outstanding performance of a graduating fellow in all areas of training, including teaching, patient care, research, and collegiality

-- Fellowship Research Award: recognizes outstanding accomplishments in research by a fellow
+- Cindy T. McEvoy Fellow Award for Outstanding Research: recognizes outstanding accomplishments in research by a graduating fellow

 As part of the American Board of Pediatrics training requirement, each fellow is required to devote a portion of their training towards scholarship.
 We are fortunate at OHSU and Doernbecher to be able to offer a wide breadth of research opportunities, from the very basic sciences to clinical and translational research, as well as health services research, quality improvement, medical education, and advocacy.
 OHSU and many of its regional affiliates are available for collaboration and/or as primary research sites.